vasudev89/IIML-Resume/Resume.md

 ## Extra Curriculars
 #### Club Activities
-- Elected Member of the IT Club
+- Elected Member of the IT Club: Held and conducted sessions on Fundamentals of Python, Excel, Tableau, and Databases among others
-- Elected Member of the Ranking Team
+- Elected Member of the Ranking Team: Data gathering via surveys from Alumni followed by Result Analysis.
+Also held sessions with Alumni for Query Resolution and giving Updates.

 <br>